dmitry-korolev/remeal/README.md

         })
         ```
         Then open your presentation and press `r` to connect to the remote control panel.
-3. Tapping on the gear in the header opens the configuration panel, where you can switch theme and rearrange or disable control panel blocks.
+3. Tapping on the gear in the header opens the configuration panel, where you can:
+    1. Switch theme
+    2. Rearrange or disable control panel blocks
+    3. Turn vibrations on and off

 ## Screenshots
 ### Dark theme